Davidevlops/JS-DSA/string-matching-algorithms.md

 ```

 ## Knuth–Morris–Pratt (KMP) Algorithm

-The KMP algorithm is a pattern searching algorithm designed to improve upon the inefficiencies of the Naïve String Matching Algorithm. designed to improve upon the inefficiencies of the Naïve String Matching Algorithm.
+The **KMP algorithm** is a pattern searching algorithm designed to improve upon the inefficiencies of the Naïve String Matching Algorithm.

-It precomputes the longest proper prefix of the pattern which is also a suffix, allowing the search to skip redundant comparisons.
+It precomputes the **Longest Proper Prefix** of the pattern which is also a **Suffix**, allowing the search to skip redundant comparisons.

+---

-How It Works
+### How It Works

-step 1.
-Preprocessing Phase (Build the LPS Array)
+#### Step 1: Preprocessing Phase (Build the LPS Array)

-Before searching, KMP preprocesses the pattern to build the LPS (Longest Proper Prefix which is also a Suffix) array.
+Before searching, KMP preprocesses the pattern to build the **LPS (Longest Proper Prefix which is also a Suffix)** array.
 This array tells the algorithm how many characters can be skipped after a mismatch occurs.

-Prefix → A substring starting at the beginning of the pattern.
+- **Prefix** → A substring starting at the beginning of the pattern.

-Suffix → A substring ending at the end of the pattern.
+- **Suffix** → A substring ending at the end of the pattern.

 The LPS value for each position indicates the length of the longest proper prefix that is also a suffix up to that point.

+---

-step 2.
-Searching Phase
+#### Step 2: Searching Phase

-Now, using the LPS array:
+Using the LPS array:

-Start comparing the pattern with the text from left to right.
+1. Start comparing the pattern with the text from left to right.

-When characters match, move both pointers (text and pattern) forward.
+2. When characters match, move both pointers (text and pattern) forward.

-If a mismatch occurs:
+3. If a mismatch occurs:

-Instead of restarting the pattern from index 0,

-Use the LPS value of the previous pattern index to skip ahead to the next best possible position.
+   - Instead of restarting the pattern from index `0`, use the **LPS value** of the previous pattern index to skip ahead.

-Continue until the end of the text.
+4. Continue this process until the end of the text.

+---

 ### JavaScript Implementation